Jean Grey: Ultimate Marvel

-Further down the line, The X-Men hunt Sinister down, finding him in the Morlock tunnels slaughtering several Morlocks in order to reach his goal; to be reborn as Apocalypse.
-He has the power to control mutants and brings former X-Men Cyclops, Jean, Iceman, Rogue, and Toad to NYC for a giant survival battle royal.
-The Fantastic Four intercept Cyclops' team, where Sue Storm traps Jean in a force field, rendering her a mere spectator.
-Jean is broken free of the bubble when Professor X, able to walk, uses his telepathy to free her and the other reserve X-Men, leaving her to subdue the other team of X-Men and the Morlocks.
-She hesitantly calls for help when Apocalypse puts Xavier on the brink of death and the Phoenix Force responds, physically manifesting herself and merging with Jean to fight Apocalypse.
+Jean is initially haunted by visions and hallucinations of the Phoenix, whose powers manifest when she is angered.
+When Apocalypse places Xavier on the brink of death and the Phoenix Force responds, physically manifesting herself and merging with Jean to fight Apocalypse.
 Using her unimaginable powers, she brings Apocalypse to his knees and melts his armor.
 Having fully merged with the Phoenix, Jean reverts recent history, allowing the X-Men to remember.
 She then travels across the universe, causing war and suicide among different races.
 When she reaches her destination, the Silver Surfer arrives to warn her but she pushes on to find Heaven.